NOiCCOMMAND

 If you stumbled reading that question, your offer is not structured.[3]
 An offer that cannot be explained in one clean answer is an offer that does not have a clear value proposition.
 Patients do not buy vague.
 They buy specific outcomes with a clear price and a clear path.
 If your practice is described primarily in terms of what sessions cost rather than what patients achieve, you are competing on price in a market where you do not want to compete on price.

-If you can answer this in one confident sentence and your close rate reflects that.
-This is not your constraint.
+If you can answer this in one confident sentence and your close rate reflects that, this is not your constraint.

 If you answered honestly and one of these made you stop, that is your constraint.
 Not all five.
 One.
 That is where the work starts.
 Everything else is noise until that one is solved.